 Employees are an integral part of Whistler Blackcomb’s environmental strategy.
 Through carpooling, employee donations, volunteerism and environmental stewardship, Whistler Blackcomb staff make a big difference.
-Such employee awareness and participation is, in part, why Whistler Blackcomb has been named one of Canada’s Greenest Employers for the past six years in a row, a designation that recognizes employers who are leading the nation in creating a culture of environmental awareness in their organizations.
+Such employee awareness and participation is, in part, why Whistler Blackcomb has been named one of Canada’s Greenest Employers for the past seven years in a row, a designation that recognizes employers who are leading the nation in creating a culture of environmental awareness in their organizations.

 All new staff receive an Environmental Orientation and throughout the year Whistler Blackcomb staff participate in a number of events to showcase sustainability programs including: Earth Day, Clean Air Day, Environment Week, Earth Hour, The Commuter Challenge and Mountain and Valley Clean Up Days.